eshaiju/eshaiju.github.io/source/_posts/2017-10-15-preload-has-many-associations-in-graphql-ruby-using-graphql-preload.markdown

 {%codeblock Gemfile%}
 gem 'graphql-preload'
 {%endcodeblock%}
-Add enable_preloading to the schema file to be able to use this functionality.
+Add <strong>enable_preloading</strong> to the schema file to be able to use this functionality.

 {%codeblock app/graphql/graphql_ruby_sample_schema.rb%}
 GraphqlRubySampleSchema = GraphQL::Schema.define do